 "The United States will bring the full force of our technological arsenal to bear in the fight against ISIL," Graham said in a statement.

 Sen. Rand Paul of Kentucky, another Republican presidential candidate, proposed legislation roughly a year ago that would have expired in one year.
 It authorized limited use of ground troops and would have repealed the 2002 AUMF.
+Authorization of the Use of Military Force.

 Republican leadership seems uninterested in a vote on the topic.
 House Speaker Rep. Paul Ryan, R-Wis., told reporters Tuesday the authority exists under the current AUMF.